suranabhavya/Data-Science-Project/README.md

 Using the processed Public Works Violations dataset, we tried to model a anomaly detection model using KMeans.
 We grouped the violations based on ZIP code, month and used KMeans clustering to model what a "typical" month looks like in each ZIP.
 ZIP-months with violation patterns far from their cluster centroids were considered anomalous.

+        A thing to keep in mind, we excluded the trash violations, because they comprised more than half of the dataset skewing our results.

+(Boston has a trash problem [1](https://www.nbcboston.com/news/local/can-steeper-fines-fix-bostons-rat-problem/3591339/) [2](https://www.boston.com/news/local-news/2022/10/26/uncovered-trash-has-made-for-easy-feasting-for-rodents-now-boston-officials-are-looking-to-end-the-rat-buffet/))

  **Features used:**
 - ZIP code
 - Violation description (one-hot encoded)